10 Snake Families With Just One Member

 Source: iNaturalist user Court Harding – CC BY 4.0

-Being out on a distant limb of the evolutionary tree, Mexican burrowing pythons have some weird quirks for a snake.
+Being so isolated, Mexican burrowing pythons have some weird quirks for a snake.
 They’re an egg-eating snake, with one of their favourites being eggs of the Olive Ridley sea turtle.
-Their strategy is to apply 2 or 3 coils to a whole unbroken egg, squeeze hard, burst it using pressure, and swallow the yolk within.
-They also secrete a strange waxy substance through their scales, which may be designed to ward off insect pests.
+Their strategy is to apply 2 or 3 coils to a whole unbroken egg, squeeze the shell hard, burst it using pressure, and swallow the yolk within.

 3 Chinese garter snake